WICG/navigation-api/README.md

 Finally, all the higher-level mechanisms of session history entry management, such as the interaction with navigation, continue to work as they did before; the correspondence to `AppHistoryEntry` APIs does not change the processing there.

+To understand how navigation interception and queuing interacts with the existing navigation spec, see [the navigation types appendix](#appendix-types-of-navigations).
+Also note the open questions in [#19](https://github.com/WICG/app-history/issues/19).

 ## Impact on the back button and user agent UI

 The app history API doesn't change anything about how user agents implement their UI: it's really about developer-facing affordances.
 Users still care about the joint session history, and so that will continue to be presented in UI surfaces like holding down the back button.
 Similarly, pressing the back button will continue to navigate through the joint session history, potentially across origins and out of the current app history (into a new app history, on the new origin).